LATEST - Covid-19 updated figures for Laois and neighbouring counties

 Coronavirus cases in Laois and neighbouring counties

-The incidence of Covid-19 Laois has steadied again and there have been very few new cases of coronavirus in neighbouring counties according to the latest official figures.
+The incidence of Covid-19 in Laois has steadied again, according to the latest official figures released by the Department of Health this Tuesday July 28.

-Laois is also one of a number of neighbouring counties to have recorded new cases in the latest county by county-by-county breakdown of the pandemic across Ireland.
+The latest county by county-by-county breakdown of the pandemic across Ireland shows no new cases for Laois, and very few rises in neighbouring counties.

-Figures for Saturday, July 25 show the Laois total stands at 268.
+Figures for Sunday, July 26 show that the Laois total still stands at 268.
 The county by county data is published two days behind national figures.
 Probable and possible cases are included in the figures.

 Two people remain critically ill with Covid-19 at the Midland Regional Hospital Portlaoise ICU.
-One is a confirmed case while the second is suspected of having the virus.
-Two other suspected cases were recorded as being treated in the Laois hospital on Sunday night.
+One is a confirmed case while the second is suspected of having the virus, in data updated last Monday night.
 It is not always possible to confirm Covid-19.
 Not every confirmed case requires hospital admission.

 Offaly stands at 487 - no change.